‘Women Tell All’ Spoilers: ‘The Bachelor’ Special Brings More Chaos With Onyeka Ehie And Nicole Lopez-Alvar

 All in all, The Bachelor spoilers suggest that Nicole will have a pretty rough go of things during Tuesday’s show.
 Given the ongoing drama between them, it will come as no surprise if both Lopez-Alvar and Ehie get cast on the upcoming season of Bachelor in Paradise.
 However, everybody will have to wait a while to see if that happens.

-Onyeka teased via her Instagram page that things do get intense during Tuesday’s “Women Tell All” and fans cannot wait to check it out for themselves.
-The Bachelor spoilers hint that it’ll be a jam-packed episode and viewers will have a lot to talk about once it’s over.
+Onyeka teased via her Instagram page that things do get intense during Tuesday’s “Women Tell All,” and fans cannot wait to check it out for themselves.
+The Bachelor spoilers hint that it’ll be a jam-packed episode, and viewers will have a lot to talk about once it’s over.